About the Waterborne Symposium

 PURPOSE OF THE WATERBORNE SYMPOSIUM

-To administer the preeminent educational/technical forum in the United States directed to the science and technology of surface coatings and to provide revenue to support and advance the School of Polymers and High Performance Materials at The University of Southern Mississippi.
+To administer the preeminent educational/technical forum in the United States directed to the science and technology of surface coatings and to provide revenue to support and advance the School of Polymers and Engineering at The University of Southern Mississippi.

 CoatingTech's History of the Waterborne Symposium